arm61/uravu/docs/source/index.rst

 There are a couple of fantastic Bayesian inference libraries available in Python that `uravu` makes use of:

-- `emcee`_: enables the use of the [Goodman & Weare’s Affine Invariant Markov chain Monte Carlo (MCMC) Ensemble sampler](https://doi.org/10.2140/camcos.2010.5.65) to evaluate the structure of the model parameter posterior distributions
+- `emcee`_: enables the use of the `Goodman & Weare’s Affine Invariant Markov chain Monte Carlo (MCMC) Ensemble sampler`_ to evaluate the structure of the model parameter posterior distributions
-- `dynesty`_: implemented [nested sampling](https://doi.org/10.1063/1.1835238) and [dynamic nested sampling] (https://doi.org/10.1007/s11222-018-9844-0)algorithms for evidence estimation
+- `dynesty`_: implemented `nested sampling`_ and `dynamic nested sampling]`_ algorithms for evidence estimation

 To see which publications you should reference in your work, the :class:`Relationship` has a property that will return the relevant citations based on what analyses have been performed.